Fed up with WordPress

 We were very concerned that Webflow was a relatively new product and was not ‘proven’ the way WordPress has been over the years.
 Going with the ‘underdog’ inherently has risks, and we were extra diligent in our research.
 In retrospect, we may have been a bit overzealous in our due diligence.
 It has turned into one of the best decisions we have made though.

-We’ve saved well over $1,500 in the last few months since switching from WordPress to Webflow.
+We’ve saved thousands in the last few months since switching from WordPress to Webflow.
 Now my team can make changes in 20 minutes that would have taken an expensive programmer 4-5 hours.

 After making the call to switch from WordPress to Webflow, the Rakuten SL team worked with AdLava, a web design and development agency in Las Vegas, to redesign and rebuild their site in Webflow.
 The migration was “fast, easy and flawless.”